jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_sh.md

 Copy and paste the download and configure commands for the `runner`.\
 It is OK to select the default options when prompted during configuration.

-After configuration, to keep the `CONSOLE` free, log into the Raspberry Pi 4 via the CLCD screen, and launch the runner from there:
+After configuration, to keep the `CONSOLE` free, log into the Raspberry Pi 4 via the CLCD screen interface, and launch the runner from there:\
+Username: `pi`\
+Password: `raspberry`
 ```console
 cd actions-runner
 ./run.sh